cloudify-cosmo/getcloudify.org/guide/3.2/agents-packager.md

 - `python_path` - Allows you to set the python binary to be used when creating `venv`.
 (Defaults to `/usr/bin/python`).
 - `cloudify_agent_version` - States which version of the `cloudify-agent` module to install (Is not required if `cloudify_agent_module` is specified).
 Note that this can be used to create an agent for a specific Cloudify version.
 - `cloudify_agent_module` - States the url from which the `cloudify-agent` module should be installed.
 (Will ignore `cloudify_agent_version` if specified).
 - `core_modules` - a `dict` of core modules to install into the virtualenv.
 (If omitted or with a value of `false`, the module will be installed as a part of the `cloudify-agent` dependencies.)
 See below for a list of current core modules.
+- `core_plugins` - a `dict` of core plugins to install into the virtualenv.
+(If omitted or with a value of `false`, the module will be installed as a part of the `cloudify-agent` dependencies.)
+See below for a list of current core plugins.
 If `exclude` is set (per module), it will not be installed.
 Set `exclude` with extra care!
 - `additional_modules` - a `list` of additional modules to install into the virtualenv.
-This is where you can add your plugins.
+This is where you can add any additional modules that are not Cloudify plugins.
+- `additional_plugins` - a `list` of additional Cloudify plugins to install into the virtualenv.
 - `output_tar` - Path to the tar file you'd like to create.
 - `keep_venv` - Whether to keep the virtualenv after creating the tar file or not.
 Defaults to false.

+{%note title=Note%}
+`additional_modules` and `additional_plugins` will NOT be validated.
+In the future, a more robust implementation of the validation process will be added.
+{%endnote%}

 # Agent Modules